jschwarzwalder/aws-sdk-php/docs/service/dynamodb-session-handler.rst

 Session Locking
 ---------------

-The DynamoDB Session Handler supports pessimistic session locking in order to mimic the behavior of PHP's default session handler.
-By default the DynamoDB Session Handler has this feature *turned off* since it can become a performance bottleneck and drive up costs, especially when an application accesses the session when using ajax requests or iframes.
+The |DDB| Session Handler supports pessimistic session locking to mimic the behavior of PHP's default session handler.
+By default, the |DDB| Session Handler has this feature *turned off* because it can become a performance bottleneck and drive up costs, especially when an application accesses the session when using Ajax requests or iframes.
-You should carefully consider whether or not your application requires session locking or not before enabling it.
+Carefully consider whether your application requires session locking before enabling it.

 To enable session locking, set the ``'locking'`` option to ``true`` when you instantiate the ``SessionHandler``.